 Elevation: 7,826 ft

-Climbing information for this p2k peak is found on page 71.
+Climbing and access information for this peak is on Page 71 of the book.

 The peak is accessed from the Magruder Corridor and the Elk Mountain Road.
-Once you reach the roads end on the slopes of Elk Mountain it Is a short mile hike on a well used trail to Elk Mountain to the summit.
+From the road’s end on the slopes of Elk Mountain, a short 1-mile hike on well-used trails takes you to the summit.
 The trail climbs gradually to the small saddle above Running Lake at the south end of the summit ridge.
-From this saddle it is a very short, but steep hike up the south ridge line to the summit.
-It may be best to move slightly to the west, where the slope is still very steep, but may be more negotiable for a hiker.
-If someone is very adverse to steep slopes, they can continue northwest and west for less than a half mile to where the trail crosses the broad, flat west ridge of the mountain, then follow that to the east for a fairly gradual walk to the summit.
+From this saddle, it is a short but steep hike up the South Ridge to the summit.
+Move slightly to the west, where the slope is still very steep, but more navigable.
+If averse to steep slopes, continue northwest and west for less than 0.5 mile to where the trail crosses the broad, flat West Ridge of the mountain.
+Then follow that ridge to the east for a more gradual hike to the summit.